-How to Study Properly is below the 3 don'ts so don't miss that reading: (updated 5-8-2019)1.
+How to Study Properly is below the 3 don'ts so don't miss that reading: (updated 2-7-2020)1.
 Don't just pick an answer

 without thinking by using recognition or recall only.
 If you just pick out the questions, and you don't exercise any cognitive thinking, reasoning or logic, then your quiz work will not

 , even if you used cognitive thinking, reasoning and logic.
 Wait until you've finished them all.
 Your brain will "rote" learn even if you think it won't.
 Exam questions are very different in the exam.
 You will have to reason them out, think about them, and use logic because that's what the real exam requires you to do.3.
 Don't Ignore your materials, and your Prep Exercises,

 as your materials provide interactive learning and also project management visibility and associations.
 They are very important when you are not understanding a question, especially in the Quiz H category and in the Quiz I category.How to Prepare to Pass the V6 PMP Exam

-How to Prepare to Pass the V6 PMP Exam (The last day to take the current V6 exam is 12/15/2019.
-The first day to take the new V6.2 exam is 12/16/2019.
-Our training for the V6.2 exam will start on November 5 at SmartPath LLC.
+(The last day to take the current V6 exam is 6-30-2020.
+The first day to take the new PMP exam is 7-1-2020.1.
+Do all quizzes daily:

 The quiz practice is a very useful tool if you use it correctly.
 Use Workflow 11 to determine the PM's Roles.
 See Exercise 1 Solutions, Box 5.
 The PM is totally responsible for everything and cannot shirk his/her responsibilities.